ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 ![docker restart](./images/3.%20docker%20restart.png)

-* Then go back to the brower and log in to Jenkins with your admin credentials to access Jenkins.
+* Then go back to the brower and log into Jenkins with your admin credentials to access Jenkins.

 ![logback into jenkins](./images/3.%20log%20back%20into%20jenkins.png)